 Do you have a culturally different client like Akashi who has been having transference issues in your counseling relationship?
 Does he or she react intensely, inappropriately, persistently, impulsively, or ambivalently toward you regardless of your therapy techniques?
 What are the ethical implications of approaching transference from the traditional framework of the primary caretaker as opposed to the more appropriate cultural framework?

-On the next track we will discuss topics that relate to multicultural group counseling, including three important issues in multicultural group counseling.
+In the next section, we will discuss topics that relate to multicultural group counseling, including three important issues in multicultural group counseling.
 The three issues that we will discuss are, 1.
 Heterogeneous Versus Homogeneous Groups, 2.
 Projective Identification in Multicultural Groups, and 3.
-Racial/Cultural Identity Development in Groups
+Racial/Cultural Identity Development in Groups.